Cultured Marble TIPS

-Believe me, I can attest to how cultured marble has rock in it because the sink and countertops made from it are quite heavy!
+I can attest to how cultured marble has rock in it because the sink and countertops made from it are quite heavy!

-Real marble can be a nightmare in a bathroom or kitchen environment.
+It's important to realize, real marble can be a nightmare in a bathroom or kitchen environment.
 It's naturally porous and as such can stain easily.
 Hair coloring products, chemically reactive shampoos and conditioners, and many colored liquids can cause staining problems with natural marble.

 History Of Cultured Marble

-The cultured marble industry is now quite mature and very interesting.
+Another key point is the cultured marble industry is now quite mature and very interesting.
 It got its start in the late 1960's as a "garage" business.
 Small volume local fabricators sold their products to plumbing and building supply houses.

 The industry continues to be quite fragmented and there are hundreds, if not thousands, of small companies who produce cultured marble all over the United States.

-Unfortunately, the quality of the finished product can vary widely from one manufacturer to another.
+For this reason the quality of the finished product can vary widely from one manufacturer to another.
 Since the marble dust and polyester resin are mixed at the small factories, there can be errors or a fabricator may decide to use less of the most expensive ingredient to lower his costs.

 Years ago, many of the leaders in the industry founded the International Cast Polymer Association.
 This group, at one time, had a certification process so consumers could tell what members made great products.